Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 # Part 5: A Stories End

-Once the soul shaker is defeated, its grip on the farm's residents fades.
+Once the soul shaker is defeated, its grip on the farm's residents’ fades.

 ## Kianna's Story